GreenSTEM spotlights horticultural science at RHS Chelsea Flower Show

 Going peat-free by Arit Anderson and the RHS

 Following the success of the RHS Peat-Free Garden at RHS Hampton Court Palace Garden Festival 2024, designer Arit Anderson again collaborates with the RHS on a new exhibit showcasing the research and development going into the transition to alternatives to peat.
-See the trial results and scientific evidence which backs up the help, advice and support available to gardeners making the switch.
+Gardeners will be able to find lots of help, advice and support on making the switch.